fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 ### numpy.roll

-&emsp;&emsp;`numpy.roll(a, shift, axis=None)`: Roll(滚动) array elements along a given axis.
+&emsp;&emsp;`numpy.roll(a, shift, axis=None)`: Roll(滚动) array elements along `a` given `axis`.
 Elements that roll beyond the last position are re-introduced at the first.
 Parameters:

-- `a`: array_like.
+- `a`: `array_like`.
 Input array.
-- `shift`: int or tuple of ints.
+- `shift`: `int` or `tuple of ints`.
 The number of places by which elements are shifted.
-If a tuple, then axis must be a tuple of the same size, and each of the given axes is shifted by the corresponding number.
-If an int while axis is a tuple of ints, then the same value is used for all given axes.
+If a tuple, then `axis` must be a tuple of the same size, and each of the given axes is shifted by the corresponding number.
+If an `int` while `axis` is a `tuple of ints`, then the same value is used for all given axes.
-- `axis`: int or tuple of ints, optional.
+- `axis`: `int` or `tuple of ints`, optional.
 Axis or axes along which elements are shifted.
 By default, the array is flattened before shifting, after which the original shape is restored.

 &emsp;&emsp;Returns:

-- `res`: ndarray.
-Output array, with the same shape as a.
+- `res`: `ndarray`.
+Output array, with the same shape as `a`.

 &emsp;&emsp;Notes: Supports rolling over multiple dimensions simultaneously.
 &emsp;&emsp;Examples: